klooperator/redux-rest-fetcher/README.md

 # react-redux-fetcher

-**I do not guaranty anything.
-Testers are welcome.
-Some use cases are not tested at all (like sending FormData..)**
+**This library was made for my personal project.
+Not all use cases are tested.
+I welcome testers, sugestions, pull requests etc.**

 Small library for creating API endpoint calls and other fetch calls.
 Can be used in any project, but is meant to be used with redux to dispatch results to store.